Jeff T Bowles

 But what are degrees really?
-They are just letters behind one’s name, and a piece of paper to hang on the wall that suggest to those who are not educated enough or are too lazy to intelligently evaluate the degreed persons knowledge in the particular field.
+They are just letters behind one’s name, and a piece of paper to hang on the wall that suggest to those who are not educated enough or are too lazy to intelligently evaluate the degreed person’s knowledge in the particular field.

 Let’s get back to the timeline.
 Do I have a genetic propensity to do well in medicine and research?
 A quick look at my family tree reveals that my grandfather was a Stanford educated MD, Frank H. Bowles.
 And so were his three sons, Frank Jr., Joseph and William Bowles (my father), all Stanford educated MDs.
 So it obviously runs through my blood and veins, and I really cannot get away from it even if I wanted to!

-I tried in college to get away from medicine and follow in my other grandfathers footsteps , a lawyer/real estate developer in St,.
-Louis.
+I tried in college to get away from medicine and follow in my other grandfathers footsteps , a lawyer/real estate developer in St. Louis.
 And I made a good go of it.
-Getting a degree in real estate finance e and passing the CPA exam and earning my MBA form the #1 MBA school in the country at the time, Northwestern university all by the age of 24.
+Getting a degree in real estate finance and passing the CPA exam and earning my MBA from the #1 MBA school in the country at the time, Northwestern University all by the age of 24.
 And I went right into real estate development in Chicago and stuck with it very hard for about 4 years and made quite a bit of money by starting my own company at age 25.
-But I felt something was missing and guess what, I want back to university of Illinois to study biology with the specific goal in mind to find treatments for aging related diseases and conditions.
+But I felt something was missing and guess what, I want back to the University of Illinois to study biology with the specific goal in mind to find treatments for aging-related diseases and conditions.
 I guess genes are destiny after all!
-I took one class per semester so I could learn the material better than anyone else, and I set the curve in almost all of my classes by a wide margin which were full of very smart premeds.
+I took one class per semester so I could learn the material better than anyone else, and I set the curve in almost all of my classes by a wide margin which were full of very hard working premeds.
 They must have hated me!

 I was about one class shy of getting my biochem degree and I dropped out!
 Why?
 Degrees were not important to me, I was after knowledge and results, and I was no longer learning anything I felt was as valuable as what I could learn on my own by reading medical journal articles at the Northwestern medical school library!.
-At this point I was fully retired form real estate with plenty of money so I spent the next 10 years working on my quest of defeating aging related diseases by spending often 7 days a week and 12 hours a day in the Northwestern med school library.!
+At this point I was fully retired from real estate with plenty of money so I spent the next 10 years working on my quest of defeating aging related diseases by often spending 7 days a week and 12 hours a day in the Northwestern med school library!

 But don’t let my lack of a medical degree put you off, I have consulted with many doctors who have followed my advice to cure various problems that they were unable to cure themselves with their medical training and Big Pharma’s drugs.
 More on this later..